Israel Border Police

-The Israel Border Police (מִשְׁמַר הַגְּבוּל) is the gendarmerie and border security branch of the Israel National Police.
+The Israel Border Police (מִשְׁמַר הַגְּבוּל) is the gendarmerie and border security branch of the Israel Police.
 It is also commonly known by its Hebrew abbreviation Magav (מג"ב), meaning border guard; its members are colloquially known as magavnikim (מג"בניקים; singular magavnik).
-Border Guard is often used as the official name of the Israel Border Police in English.
-While its main task is securing Israel's borders, it has also been deployed in assisting the Israel Defense Forces, and for counter-terrorism and law enforcement operations in the West Bank, as well as in Jerusalem.
+"Border Guard" is often used as the official name of the Israel Border Police in English.
+While its main task is securing Israel's borders, it has also been deployed to assist the Israel Defense Forces, and for counter-terrorism and law enforcement operations in the Israeli-occupied West Bank and in Jerusalem.

-The Israeli Border Police is known to include many soldiers from minority backgrounds, being a particularly popular choice with Druze recruits, but also includes many soldiers from Circassian, Arab Christian and Bedouin background.
+The Israeli Border Police is known to include many soldiers from minority backgrounds, being a particularly popular choice for Druze recruits, and also including many soldiers from Circassian, Arab Christian, and Bedouin backgrounds.